thecooltechguy/smartphone-servers/README.md

 2. Power management demo -- https://youtu.be/Mx6LJpP9_fM

 ### Documentation
-Documentation can be found in the wiki.
+Documentation, including guidelines for reproducing our work, can be found in the wiki.